sperez8/redis-proxy-server/README.md

 While evicting the key immediately could be implemented, it is assumed the added complexity isn't worth it since we already budgeted for a certain capacity.

+### Assumptions
+1. Using `cachetools`, a known and widely used open source library, is appropriate for production and tradeoffs convenience for control
+2. Given that Redis can accept all sorts of characters in its keys, it is possible that a more rigorous HTTP routing format be necessary to accommodate all possible keys.
+However this was not the focus of this exercise.
+3. Having all configurable parameters (both networking and cache specs) in the same file is convenient.
+In practice, particularly as more configurable parameters are added, we may want to separate our concerns (networking vs. proxy specs) in different files

 ## Concurrency Implementation

 Multiple parallel concurrent requests can be made to the cache.
 When a client request is made for a key not already in the cache, a *threading.lock* is used to prevent all other requests from accessing the cache until this first request is complete.
-This implementation is to ensure that, given two simultaneous requests for the same key, only one queries redis directly.
+This implementation is to ensure that, given two simultaneous requests for the same key, only one queries the Redis database directly.
+This way, the number of calls to the database are minimized.

-Requests for keys already in the cache do not use the lock, only they wait for the lock to be unlocked if that's not already the case.
+Requests for keys already in the cache do not require the lock, only they wait for the lock to be unlocked if that's not already the case.

-Given the desire for even more parallelism, we could instead implement a lock on each key in the cache such that all requests to the cache can be processed simultaneously if they are for different keys.
+Given the desire for even more parallelism, we could instead implement one lock per key in the cache such that all requests to the cache can be processed simultaneously if they are for different keys.

 Such an implementation would follow the following pseudocode.
 First, we would need a means to track all key-lock pairs: